elastic/apm-pipeline-library/vars/README.md

 Send an email message with a summary of the build result, and send some data to Elastic search.

+Besides, if there are checkout environmental issues then it will rebuild the pipeline.

 ```
 notifyBuildResult()
 ```